cheststore/chest.store/README.md

 #### Google Cloud Storage (GCS)

-In order to integrate with GCS buckets(s) you will need to create a service account with appropriate read/write GCS permissions and download the JSON containing the key information about the service account.
+In order to integrate with GCS buckets(s) you'll need to create a service account with appropriate read/write GCS permissions and download the JSON containing the key information about the service account.
 This JSON file will be uploaded to chest.store adding GCS as a provider.